ka1130/just-sudo-it/_posts/2017-04-19-es6-in-the-boids-project.md

 And the last thing to remember about arrow functions: they are really handy when working with **anonymous** functions.
 You cannot use this shorthand if your function is named.

 ## 3. Default Parameters

+Another cool new feature of ES6 are default functions parameters.
+By declaring the defaults for a function you initialize it with default values of your choice.
+They get passed to a called function when an argument is either omitted or `undefined`.

+Let’s say you want to initialize a simple `sum` function with default values.
+This is how you do it:

+{% highlight javascript %}
+function sum(a=10, b=2) {
+  console.log(a+b);
+}
+sum(5, 4); // => 9
+add(); // => 12
+{% endhighlight %}<br>
+That simple!
+You just assign the default values to the function you declare with the use of an equal sign.
+Nice, easy and really handy at times.

 ## 4. Template Literals

+This one is easy to grasp as well.
+You have surely done things like this in the past:

+{% highlight javascript %}
+function hello(name) {
+    console.log("Hello " + name + ", nice to meet you");
+}
+{% endhighlight %}<br>
+The `+` thing looks pretty awkward especially to the newbies.
+Now we can handle such issues much simpler using string interpolation (you may be familiar with this idea if you use Sass).
+What you need is a pair of backticks `` `code` `` to wrap your expression and a dollar sign followed by a pair of curly brackets which keep an expression, parameter or variable.
+The above code could thus be rewritten like so:

+{% highlight javascript %}
+function hello(name) {
+    console.log(`Hello ` ${name}, nice to meet you`);
+}
+{% endhighlight %}<br>

 ## 5. Array Helpers